umago/personal-site/posts/installing_arch_linux_in_uefi_mode_lvm_on_luks_systemd_boot.md

 title: Installing Arch Linux in UEFI mode + LVM on LUKS + systemd-boot
 date: 10-09-2016

-# Installing Arch Linux in UEFI mode + LVM on LUKS + systemd-boot

 I've been a Fedora user for a couple of years now (~5 years, before joining Red Hat) and all my machines run on it.
 But, I just recently got a new laptop and decided to give Arch Linux a go.
 There's no major